Plenty of work but seemingly few takers so far at Patriot Place in Foxboro

 At first glance, at least, there were no lines of eager applicants flooding through the doors of businesses.

-In a visit to half a dozen by The Sun Chronicle, no one was seen filling out an application — although managers were waiting.
+In a visit to half a dozen by a reporter, no one was seen filling out an application — although managers were waiting.

 At Wormtown Brewery, Tap Room manager Kate Huggins said the popular pub needs at least one host and two to three bartenders.